plwg/git_presentation/how_to_build_a_time_machine.md

 - checkout/switch: move HEAD to point to another commit or branch
 - reset: point current branch to an earlier commit.
 - create a commit: take another snapshot that use current commit as a parent.
 Move the current branch to it.
-- merge: create a special kind of commit that combine two parents.
+- merge: create a commit that combine two parents.
 Move the current branch to it.

 # Pickle Revisited